Anish2915/AllinOneFirebase-PublicRepo/README.md

 ## Link to Actual Repository: <a href="https://github.com/Anish2915/FirebaseDevelopment">Click Here</a>

 ## 📰 License
 The AllinOneFirebase is under no liscence.
 User can't edit it.
-They can only ciew it.
+They can only view it.